cpjobling/eg-247-textbook/_build/dt_systems/3/i_z_transform.md

 </pre>

-### Matlab solution
+### MATLAB solution

 See [example2.mlx](matlab/example2.mlx).
 (Also available as  [example2.m](matlab/example2.m).)

-Uses additional Matlab functions:
+Uses additional MATLAB functions:

 * `dimpulse` &ndash; computes and plots a sequence $f[n]$ for any range of values of $n$